macnetic/faust/README-tests-ci-release.md

  building part of tests (which is important in case of errors, that's where you might look up to understand why a C++ test or a wrapper failed to build).

+- ``ctest_nightly*`` don't produce any HTML report.
+Only a ctest report is uploaded to CDash and ctest logs are also uploaded to gitlab as job artifacts.
+It can be convenient to look at these logs on Gitlab as it avoids to connect to the VMs.

 #### Doctest

 The pyfaust/matfaust API comes with many examples integrated in the